openMF/mobile-wallet/README.md

 Sometimes, when the build doesn't pass you can use these commands in your local terminal and check for the errors,</br>

 **We've commited to use Material3 design in our project.
 And added lint check for not to use any M2 libraries in our project.</br>**
-**And when adding new library, please make sure to follow the naming convention and place in sequential order(A->Z).**
+**And when adding new library, please make sure to follow the naming convention and place in sequential order(A->Z).</br>**

 In MacOS, Windows or Linux, you should run the following commands before opening a PR, and make sure to pass all the commands:

+**In order to enhance our development process, we have implemented Git hooks in our project.
+To install these hooks locally, simply run the command `./gradlew installGitHooks`.
+This will ensure that the Git hooks are installed on your local machine.**</br>

 * `./gradlew check -p build-logic` this checks build-logic configured properly.</br>
 * `./gradlew spotlessApply --no-configuration-cache` an check and apply formatting to any file.</br>